rabirabirara/ohhi-solver/README.md

 Simple as that.
 It should produce an executable.
 I reccommend passing in the arguments `-o build/<executable-name>`.

 The executable takes two arguments on the command line: a number (N/2 for an NxN board) and a string (valid prolog syntax produced by gen_constraints.py).

-### Python: automatic solve

-Just open the website like in the above video, open the script, then press play.

-The script looks for the history icon which appears when play begins.

-You can change what theme the solver looks for, but only the first two themes are supported.
-The others are either redundant or cluttered or not viable.

 ### Prolog